mzubair0015/universal-sf-ui-starterkit-storybook/README.md

 * Run `npm run build:htl` - Convert Handlebar files to HTL.
 * Run `npm run plop` - Generate any new component.
 * Run `npm run eslint` - Runs the ESLint script to analyze and identify issues in JavaScript code.
-* Run `npm run stylelint`- Runs the Stylelint script to analyze and identify issues in CSS or SCSS code.
+* Run `npm run stylelint` - Runs the Stylelint script to analyze and identify issues in CSS or SCSS code.
+* Run `npm run prettier` - Runs the prettier script to beautify all the project JavaScript and SCSS files.

 ## FAQ